scatterthought/endgame-trackball-config/README.md

 * Version 1.2.0 - [Readme](version_1_2_0.md) | [Download](https://github.com/scatterthought/endgame-trackball-config/releases/tag/v.1.2.0)
 * Version 1.1.0 - [Readme](version_1_1_0.md) | [Download](https://github.com/scatterthought/endgame-trackball-config/releases/tag/v.1.1.0)
 * Version 1.0.0 - [Readme](version_1_0_0.md) | [Download](https://github.com/scatterthought/endgame-trackball-config/releases/tag/v.1.0.0)

+## Reverting to OEM firmware
+I no longer maintain forked firmware for the Endgame.
+My keymaps are now implemented as overrides to the default keymap in ZMK Studio, and pointer/scrolling adjustments are made with the new Marshmallow UI configuration webpage.

+I'm currently using this firmware version from [December 29, 2025](https://github.com/efogtech/endgame-trackball-config/actions/runs/20590754621).

 ## Default
 The Default layer provides the five standard mouse buttons, plus the ability to toggle on the Snipe and Scroll layers with the encoders or access the Extras layer momentarily.